Close Give Feedback

 Q. We have started painting the exterior of our home (doing a total reno on a 1995 original build).
 We went with a grey on the walls and were thinking a dark charcoal on the roof, but after the first coat went on the walls we have had second thoughts!
 We are having trouble getting an overall colour scheme to work with the existing bronze aluminium joinery.
 Can you please give us some advice on what works with bronze joinery?

 A. You may find that it might be better to use a grey that has a bit of brown in it to pick up the warmer tones of the joinery so they complement each other rather than work against each other.
 I still think you could do the dark charcoal on the roof though.
-For the walls you could try Resene Half Friar Grey or Resene Stonehenge.
+For the walls you could try Resene Half Friar Greystone or Resene Stonehenge.

 December 2019